maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 5. If it is proven that the discrete case can be written in the form Δ ~ σ^α, then the conclusion of Section 6.5 is falsified.
 6. If, in the Ising model, the minimum of D_f is not near the critical point, then the conclusion of Section VII is falsified.
 7. If D_f is found to be time-asymmetric under reversible dynamics, then the negative result of Section VIII is refuted.
+8. If the D_f of real Boolean networks is found to systematically deviate from the random baseline, then the conclusion of Appendix D is falsified.
+9. If output D_f in neural networks is found to strongly correlate with accuracy (correlation > 0.8), then the decoupling conclusion of Appendix E is falsified.

 ---